The green consumer of today checks a label before buying that favourite design. They want to know that they’re doing enough for the planet.

 Read more: COP27: What the green consumer wants & how tech can help?

-According to study published in May, carbon footprint tracking apps that provide a complete overview of different consumption domains and which consumers can use regularly, can guide consumption in the future as more and more users become aware of how severe the global warming problem is, and they begin to feel personally obliged to help slow down this development.
+According to a study published in May, carbon footprint tracking apps that provide a complete overview of different consumption domains and which consumers can use regularly, can guide consumption in the future as more and more users become aware of how severe the global warming problem is, and they begin to feel personally obliged to help slow down this development.

 Already, organizations like the WWF Footprint Calculator or myclimate.org provide consumers online tools that calculate their ecological footprint based on their indications on their consumption in different domains (e.g., food, tourism, etc.).
 But these are just a one-time indication, not an ongoing one.